Fans rally behind Grizzlies and coach after ref rant | FOX Sports

 Suddenly, the city is rallying around its coach and the Grizzlies, and they waved the Growl Towels featuring the ”Believe Memphis” motto waiting for them on every seat in FedExForum for the first home game of this best-of-seven series.

+The rallying cries and new attitude helped the Grizzlies beat the Spurs 105-94 and pull within 2-1 Thursday night.
+Fizdale stayed far away from commenting on the officiating after his first playoff victory.

+”I ain’t going down that road, man,” Fizdale said to laughter. ”I’m begging from my players to pay fines for me.”

-They didn’t even wait for Fizdale’s introduction.
+The fired-up fans didn’t even wait for Fizdale’s introduction to show their appreciation.
 When he came onto the floor, he received a standing ovation from the towel-waving fans.

 ”It’s cool that our fans got behind it.
 I appreciate it,” Fizdale said before the game. ”Obviously, that’s good for us at home.”